 The Company uses external freight shipping and transportation services to transport and deliver products and raw materials.
 Adverse fluctuations in freight costs, limitations on shipping and receiving capacity, and other disruptions in the transportation and shipping infrastructure at important geographic points of exit and entry for our products and raw materials could adversely affect our business and results of operations.
 For example, delivery delays or increases in transportation costs (including through increased fuel costs, increased carrier rates or driver wages as a result of driver shortages, a decrease in transportation capacity for overseas shipments, or work stoppages or slowdowns) could significantly decrease our ability to make sales and earn profits.
 Labour shortages or work stoppages in the transportation industry or long-term disruptions to the national and international transportation infrastructure that lead to delays or interruptions of deliveries or which would necessitate our securing alternative shipping suppliers could also increase our costs or otherwise negatively affect our business, results of operations or financial condition.
-In recent months, the Company has experienced an increase in our freight costs and expects such increased freight costs may continue, which could have an impact on our results of operations.
-Disruptions in the movement of freight caused by the global COVID-19 outbreak are also expected to impact our freight costs and ultimately our revenues.
+In the last year, the Company has experienced, and may in the future continue to experience, an increase in freight costs, which could have a further impact on the Company's results of operations.
+Disruptions in the movement of freight caused by the COVID-19 crisis are also impacting our freight costs and ultimately our revenues, notably by forcing the Company to resort to expedited freight or air freight in order to secure its supply to maintain production and mitigate delays.